curl/curl/docs/libcurl/opts/CURLOPT_USERNAME.md

 Some HTTP servers (on Windows) support inclusion of the domain for Basic authentication as well.

-To specify the password and login options, along with the user name, use the CURLOPT_PASSWORD(3) and CURLOPT_LOGIN_OPTIONS(3) options.
+To specify the password and login options, along with the username, use the CURLOPT_PASSWORD(3) and CURLOPT_LOGIN_OPTIONS(3) options.

 The application does not have to keep the string around after setting this